 We offer Peter Reinhart’s recipe here.
 I like my coleslaw shredded, while Chris prefers the chopped kind.
 Peter Reinhart’s coleslaw has complemented many a family meal, especially Shrimp Boiled in Beer.

 To quote Martha Rose Shulman in The New York Times, cabbage is a nutritional powerhouse, “the most important vegetable in the world from the point of view of nutritional benefits and cancer-fighting ability.”
 It’s also an excellent source of vitamins K and C, and a very good source of dietary fiber, vitamin B6, folate, manganese and omega-3 fatty acids.

 At the Harris-Teeter recently, I was surprised to see a clerk carefully ripping dark green leaves off some nice cabbages.
 True, sometimes the outer leaves are wilted and should be discarded, but these were crisp and beautiful.
-It could be that the other Harris-Teeter customers prefer white cabbages.
+It could be that the other Harris-Teeter customers prefer pale cabbages.
 The nice clerk thought I was nuts, but fortunately he was quite willing to give me the lovely discarded green leaves.

 1 large head cabbage

 ½ cup finely diced onion (yellow or white)